Did you know that in October 2012, EU regulation 2011/84/EU came into force?

-This is why professional teeth whitening costs so much in the UK; the product is weak, it must be first applied by a qualified and registered dental practitioner who must first examine your teeth, you’ll need lots of it plus a custom gumshield made for you and plenty of time treating your self at home with several follow up checks at the dentists.
+This is why professional teeth whitening costs so much in the UK; the product is weak.
+Also, it’s usually applied by a qualified and registered dental practitioner who must first examine your teeth, create a custom gumshield and for best results, follow up treatments at home.

 Over in the States, the dental practitioner can apply the stronger hydrogen peroxide (35% typically), you sit there for a short period of time and you’ll see great results.

-Sure, 6% hydrogen peroxide solution works well, this study shows that while the 35% product resulted in brighter teeth, the difference in tooth brightness and colour between 6% and 35% after 3 months and 6 months was minor.
+6% hydrogen peroxide solution works well, this study shows that while the 35% product resulted in brighter teeth, the difference in tooth brightness and colour between 6% and 35% after 3 months and 6 months was minor.
 It just takes a little longer, hence why many dentists recommend an initial treatment with them followed by at-home self-treatment.

 Teeth Whitening Costs

 Now you know that off-the-shelf products sold within the EU and UK are very weak and unlikely to whiten your teeth beyond a shade pr two, how much does teeth whitening cost if done professionally by a dentist?

-We asked 19 dentists from various locations around the UK how much they thought teeth whitening costs.
+We asked 15 dentists from various locations around the UK how much their teeth whitening costs.

-We made sure that each of the dentists offered us a comparable service; i.e. 6% hydrogen peroxide teeth whitening solution, with the first treatment professionally applied in a dentists surgery, additional treatments were self-administered at home with follow-up in-dentistry treatments as suggested by the dentist.
+We made sure that each of the dentists offered us a comparable service; i.e. 6% hydrogen peroxide teeth whitening solution, with the first treatment professionally applied in a dentist’s surgery, additional treatments were self-administered at home with follow-up in-dentistry treatments if suggested by the dentist.